laze1ee/Essential/README.md

 # Essential

-Essential is a core component of the Bach interpreter, mainly designed to implement two Lisp containers: list and vector.
+Essential is a core component of the Plum interpreter, mainly designed to implement two Lisp containers: list and vector.
 To avoid naming conflicts, the term "Lot" is used for list, and "Few" is used for vector.